jrc03c/gt-tester/readme.md

 Here's the complete list of possible `*trigger` types.
 More will be added over time, so check back occasionally!

-- **alert** = shows an alert, pausing execution until the alert is dismissed; accepts a text value and (optionally) a "level" of importance (e.g., "info", "warning", "danger"; and the default is "info" if a value isn't provided)
 - **click** = clicks on an element; accepts a text value that the clicked element should contain and/or a class name that the clicked element should have
 - **enter-text** = enters text into the next available text field; accepts a text value
 - **pause** = pauses the automation; accepts a number of milliseconds
 - **select-slider-value** = selects a particular value along a slider input
+- **show-alert** = shows an alert, pausing execution until the alert is dismissed; accepts a text value and (optionally) a "level" of importance (e.g., "info", "warning", "danger"; and the default is "info" if a value isn't provided)
 - **submit-responses** = submits responses to the current question or page of questions

 For example: